mugartec/Swarm-Adventures/sections/setup.md

 ```
 Which NTP client to run? ('busybox', 'openntpd', 'chrony' or 'none') ['chrony']
 ```
-Then we are presented with a list of available hard drives and have to select one
+Then we are presented with a list of available hard drives to install the OS to
 ```
 Which disk(s) would you like to use? (or '?' for help or 'none') [none] sda
 ```